exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - List of initial anchoring pubkeys
 - Initial value of `m`

-**TODO: should be update with the respect to broken anchoring chains**
+Todos. **TODO: should be update with the respect to broken anchoring chains**

 #### Inner blockchain checks